 - Add Railings to the Upper-Level Stair Opening

 Step 1 - Add Stairs on the Lower Floor/Level

 - Open the RoomSketcher Home Designer app and draw the room or floor plan that will contain stairs.

 - Switch to Windows etc mode and open the Stairs category.

-Tip: You can hover over a stair in the library to see its dimensions.
-For best results, choose a full-length stair when adding it between 2 floors.
+Tip: You can hover over a stair in the library to see how many steps the stair has.

 - Click a stair to select it, and click on the floor plan to place it close to the desired location.

 - Fine tune the location: press and drag the stair to move it, and use the curved arrows to rotate the object.

 Tip: The red dot indicates the highest point of the stair.

 - With the stair selected, its Properties appear on the right.
 Make sure that the Floor to Ceiling option is ON (so that the stair height matches the wall height).